Lazy Rainbow Saur Kraut

 4 large carrots

 1 habanero pepper (optional, this makes it really spicy!)

 Apple cider vinegar (optional)

 1. Rinse the cabbage really well.
 If the cabbage is not organic, soak it for thirty minutes in water with either lemon juice OR food grade hydrogen peroxide.
-Organic is best, but none of us live in a perfect world and sometimes we have to make do
+Organic is best, but none of us live in a perfect world and sometimes we have to make do with conventional produce.

 2. Remove the outer leaves of the cabbage.
 Save them for later.

 4. Juice a quarter of a head of red cabbage, a quarter of a head of green cabbage, two carrots, the garlic, and the pepper.
 Compost the pulp or save it for using in other recipes.
 Reserve the juice.

 5. Coarsely chop the remaining cabbage and carrots.
 Put the chopped cabbage and carrots in a large glass or stainless steal bowl.
 Pour the reserved veggie juice over the cabbage and carrots.